BEST COMIC OF 2014

 With a half million people crammed into Midway, and the MCPD permanently understaffed, working homicide on the Fuse takes a special kind of murder police.
 Someone like Klem, and her new partner Dietrich.

-Ralph Dietrich is the perfect Detective — young, successful, diligent.
+Ralph Dietrich seems like the perfect detective — young, successful, diligent, ambitious.
 But something must be up, because he volunteered for transfer to Fuse Homicide.

 The Russia Shift